SquareBracketAssociates/Booklet-AReflectiveKernel/index.md

 By doing so we will learn deeply about objects, object creation instantiation, message lookup, delegation, inheritance, and much more.

-I would like to thank Christopher Fuhrman for his large copy-edit pass and kksubbu and René-Paul for their suggestions.
+I would like to thank Christopher Fuhrman for his large copy-edit pass and kksubbu, Imen Sayar, and René-Paul for their suggestions.

 — Stéphane Ducasse